-At the first level is the Board, which maintains a general understanding of Toronto Hydro's risk profile and philosophy, the risk categories and the types of risks to which Toronto Hydro may be exposed, and the practices used to identify, assess, measure and manage those risks.
+At the first level is the Board, which maintains a general understanding of Toronto Hydro's risk profile, the risk categories and the types of risks to which Toronto Hydro may be exposed, and the practices used to identify, assess, measure and manage those risks.
 The risk profile is a list of key areas that may impede Toronto Hydro from achieving certain or all of its strategic objectives, and which are most material to its operational success.
+The Board also reviews Toronto Hydro's risk philosophy on an annual basis and is responsible for approving any new enterprise risk areas.